nafiul-araf/RFM-Segmentation/README.md

 # RFM Segmentation Project

 ## Objectives
-The goal of this project is to perform RFM (Recency, Frequency, Monetary) segmentation on customer transaction data.
+The goal of this project is to perform RFM (Retency, Frequency, Monetary) segmentation on customer transaction data.
 The segmentation aims to classify customers into distinct groups based on their purchasing behavior, allowing for more targeted marketing and customer relationship management strategies.

 **Project Objectives:**
-1. Calculate RFM metrics (Recency, Frequency, and Monetary Value) for each customer.
+1. Calculate RFM metrics (Retency, Frequency, and Monetary Value) for each customer.
 2. Assign scores to each RFM metric based on quartiles.
 3. Concatenate RFM scores to create unique RFM segments.
 4. Classify customers into defined segments (e.g., Loyal Customers, Potential Churners) based on their RFM scores.